 Everything is valid if the submit block root chain transaction gets mined after the deposit (causing the honest child chain to allow the spend).
 However, if the order of these transactions gets reversed due to a reorg, the spend will appear before the deposit, rendering the child chain invalid.

-OmiseGO blockchain employs these mechanisms to protect itself against reorgs:
+OMG Network blockchain employs these mechanisms to protect itself against reorgs:

 Only allow deposits to be used on the child chain N Ethereum Block confirmations.

 This allows you to make it expensive for miners who want to try invalidating the child chain.
 The rule is built into the child chain.
 The root chain contract won't enforce this in any way.